 Ackland Art Museum (University of North Carolina, Chapel Hill)

 The Ackland Art Museum at the University of North Carolina, Chapel Hill has contributed nearly 5,000 images from its global permanent collection to the Artstor Digital Library.
 The selection in Artstor provides generous representation of the collection across diverse curatorial departments.

-In keeping with a founding mission statement, the Museum acquires objects chosen for their quality and their ability to convey the breadth of human achievement in the visual arts.
-This encyclopedic ambition has given the Museum a substantial collection well-suited for its diverse communities.
+In keeping with a founding mission statement, the Museum acquires objects because of their quality and ability to convey the breadth of human achievement in the visual arts.
+This encyclopedic ambition has generated a substantial collection well-suited to its diverse communities.